resbaz/mdcs-setup/README.rst

 Lachlan Musicman 20150724

+The MDCS has a couple of little quirks which I've worked around with scripts.
-This is a description of what each file is in the file system
+This is a description of what each file is for, where it is and how it is distributed.

 hosts
 -----